pminina01/readthedocs/FilteringWrapper-target.md

 Filters log entries based on a condition.

-Supported in .NET, Silverligt, Compact Framework and Mono.
+Supported in .NET, Silverlight, Compact Framework and Mono.
 ##Configuration Syntax
 ```xml
 <targets>